zayn7705/leetcode/README.md

 ## 📁 Structure

-The solutions are organized by problem name for easy navigation.
+The solutions are organized by problem name and difficulty for easy navigation.

 - ✅ `solution.py` — My solution in Python